-Belt quality can best be described as a refined, skilful yell or call.
+Proper Belting technique can best be described as a refined, skilful yell or call.
 In everyday life, we yell or call in situations of heightened emotion - excitement, anger etc. Belt makes full use of this association with high emotional stakes, which is precisely why it's such an exciting sound.

 But while there are similarities between yelling / calling and Belt quality, it's definitely not shouting, which is done with an abusive amount of breath pressure.
 Neither is it 'Chest Voice' pushed higher.